-Canola allows for improved weed management with different chemistries and timing of weed control than in a monoculture or cereal-dominated rotation.
+Canola allows for improved weed management with different chemistries than what is used in a monoculture or cereal-dominated rotation.
 This also decreases the chance of herbicide resistance.

-Canola is good for soil health as its taproots can break up tillage and dense soil.
-Its root system can take up nutrients not accessible to wheat roots and increases water infiltration.
-The taproot opens up more channels for water to move down, reducing the chance of erosion and improving soil structure for subsequent crops.
-Moreover, herbicide-resistant canola omits need for tillage, which improves soil conditions.
+Canola is good for soil health as its taproots can break up dense soil and open up more channels for water to move down, reducing the chance of erosion and improving soil structure for subsequent crops.
+Its deep root system can take up nutrients not accessible to wheat roots and increase water infiltration.
+Moreover, herbicide-resistant canola omits the need for tillage, which improves overall soil conditions.

 Canola is an ideal habitat and food source for honeybees and other pollinators.
 That’s because canola flowers produce high amounts of nectar, which has a good sugar profile for honey production, and its plentiful pollen offers a nutritional balance of amino acids and fats.
 Long-blooming, bountiful canola flowers allow pollinators to feed efficiently within reasonable distances for up to a month.